-When Malwarebytes has finished downloading, double-click on the mb3-setup-consumer-x.x.x.xxxx.exe file to install Malwarebytes on your PC.
+When Malwarebytes has finished downloading, double-click on the MBSetup file to install Malwarebytes on your computer.
 In most cases, downloaded files are saved to the Downloads folder.

 Follow the on-screen prompts to install Malwarebytes.

-When the Malwarebytes installation begins, you will see the Malwarebytes Setup Wizard which will guide you through the installation process.
+When the Malwarebytes installation begins, you will see the Malwarebytes setup wizard which will guide you through the installation process.
 The Malwarebytes installer will first ask you on what type of computer are you installing this program, click either Personal Computer or Work Computer.

 Wait for the Malwarebytes scan to complete.